-Author Notes: This is based on David Leibovitz's recipe, who adapted it from the delicious muffins served for brunch at Maialino in NYC.
+These muffins are based on David Leibovitz's recipe, who adapted it from the delicious ones served for brunch at Maialino in NYC.

 Their recipes call for a mixture of orange juice and Grand Marnier, but I use Marsala, which has a nice affinity with oranges.
-I also add walnuts, another good match with Marsala, for a little crunch.
-Currants are optional, but lend a tiny, fruity/winy note.
-Now that I think of it, the combination of olive oil, citrus, Marsala and currants sounds a little Sicilian.
+I also add walnuts, another good partner with Marsala, for a little crunch.
+Currants are optional, but lend a subtle fruity/winy note.
+Now that I think of it, the combination of olive oil, citrus, Marsala and currants is sounding a little Sicilian.

 I’d happily eat these rich, dense muffins with an espresso as dessert too.

 In a large bowl, whisk together the flour, baking powder and soda, salt and sugar.
 In another bowl, whisk together the olive oil, orange juice/Marsala mixture, milk, eggs and orange zest.

 Pour the wet ingredients into the dry and stir until just combined - don't overmix.
 Fold in the walnuts and currants.
 (The batter will be thinner than most muffin batters; it’s okay if a few small lumps remain.)